 With a trial account, it is also possible to create an API key to send API requests.
 To avoid having access blocked, API requests should fall within the developers' guidelines: https://developers.hubspot.com/apps/api_guidelines.
 To create an API key:

 - click on the circular avatar image in the upper right corner

 - click on "Get your HubSpot API key"

 Information about HubSpot APIs, including example requests, is available at: developers.hubspot.com

-Anyone can create a free Sidekick account by navigating to: https://app.getsidekick.com/signup.
 When signing up, use your @bugcrowdninja.com email or Gmail address.
-As noted above, sending phishing attacks or spam through Sidekick will be grounds for permanent disqualification.
+As noted above, sending phishing attacks or spam through HubSpot Sales will be grounds for permanent disqualification.

-Once you have created an account, browse to the displayed URL with Chrome and install the plugin.
-If using Outlook or Apple Mail, options also exist to install the plugin into those clients.
+Once you have created an account, install the Chrome plugin.
+If using Office365 or an IMAP service, options also exist to connect to those as well.

 Subsequent requests for Sales features go to the HubSpot API (api.hubapi.com), app.hubspot.com.